 Professional Boundaries Between Employees and Students

 School district employees are responsible for conducting themselves professionally and for teaching and modeling high standards of behavior and civic values, both at and away from school.
 Employees are required to establish and maintain professional boundaries with students.
 They may be friendly with students, but they are the students’ teachers, not their friends, and they must take care to see that this line does not become blurred.
-This applies to employees’ conduct and interactions with students and to material they post on personal web sites and other social networking sites including, but not limited to, MySpace, Facebook, and Twitter.
+This applies to employees’ conduct and interactions with students and to material they post on personal web sites and other social networking sites including, but not limited to, Instagram, Facebook, and Twitter.
 The posting or publication of messages or pictures or other images that diminish an employee’s professionalism or ability to maintain the respect of students and parents may impair his or her ability to be an effective employee.
 Employees are expected to behave at all times in a manner supportive of the best interests of students.

 Unless an employee has a legitimate educational purpose, the following behavior is a violation of the professional boundaries that employees are expected to maintain with students.
 The following list is intended to illustrate inappropriate behavior involving students but not to describe every kind of prohibited behavior.